Teach your children the Bible stories of creation through Jesus’ birth this Christmas using a Jesse Tree to focus on the true reason for the season.

 HOW WE USE THE JESSE TREE TRADITION

-I started searching on the internet for ways to duplicate this tradition in my home, but everything I found seemed too formal or expensive.
-So using my favorite children’s Bible, I came up with a reading plan for every night in December leading up to Christmas.
+I started searching on the Internet for ways to duplicate this tradition in my home, but everything I found seemed too formal or expensive.
+So using the Bible, I came up with a reading plan for every night in December leading up to Christmas.

 I am so excited to share these with you and hope that you are inspired to start this new tradition with your family this Christmas!
-The lights, the presents and the Santa parts of Christmas are amazing, yes!—but I want to make sure that I am being intentional in teaching my kids that Jesus is the reason for the season.
-This is why we get them involved in World Vision and packing MAGI boxes.
-It’s why I think our Jesse Tree is one of the most important things we do each December.
+The lights, the presents, and the Santa parts of Christmas are amazing, yes!–but I want to make sure that I am being intentional in teaching my kids that Jesus is the reason for the season.

 I wish you the very best this Christmas season!